robobario/kroxylicious.github.io/README.md

 bundle exec jekyll serve
 ```

+# Binary content

+We have an ever-growing collection of binary assets, mostly images but also a few PDF slide decks etc all of these
+should go under `/assets/`.
+To try and preserve a bit of sanity to the repo we subdivide `/assets` into sections for each class of conent.
+- `/assets/pages/` - for binary assets related to the pages of the site.
+- `/assets/theme/` - for binary assets included as part of the site theme
+- `/assets/blog/` - for binary assets related to blog posts.
+Currently, blog has further sub dirs of `slides` & `images`.

 # Excalidraw images

 Some content such as the use-cases include diagrams drawn in Excalidraw.
 Browsers can't handle the format natively, so instead, in addition to